daaronr/eamt_gitbook_public/contexts-partner-organizations-trials/one-for-the-world-oftw/pre-giving-tuesday-email-split-test-+/preregistration-oftw-pre-gt.md

 Exploratory: what factors (especially gender, university/student status, university subject) predict which treatment leads to greater donation (incidence and amount)

-Note that our partner is planning to use this trial to inform future trials and experiments, particular for the 'Giving Tuesday' season itself. .
+Note that our partner is planning to use this trial to inform future trials and experiments, particular for the 'Giving Tuesday' season itself.&#x20;

 #### Power calculations